Last Updated on

 Any Speech Change Will Be Temporary

-It also depends on how much hardware is actually used in your mouth; for those who require palatal expanders and retainers, your words will definitely come out different.
-Especially the words that use “s” and “z.”
+- It also depends on how much hardware is actually used in your mouth; for those who require palatal expanders and retainers, your words will definitely come out different.
 Once these are taken out, your speech will go back to normal very quickly.

 Your Voice Will Adapt

-The human body is a remarkable machine.
+- The human body is a remarkable machine.
 That extends to the way in which your mouth will adapt to the inclusion of new hardware in your mouth.
 Not only will your speaking patterns change the longer you have your braces, but the easier other functions such as eating and drinking will be too.
-For some, this time period can be a couple of days, for others, it may be a few weeks, but either way, your body will adapt.
+For some, this time period can be a couple of days, for others, it may be a few weeks, but either way, your body will adapt and your speech will improve.

 It Also Depends on What Kind You Get